Frequently Asked Questions

 Can I build a duplex (dual occupancy) on my land?

-In most NSW R2 Low Density Residential zones, attached dual occupancies (duplexes sharing a common wall) are permitted with development consent.
+In most low density residential zones across Australia, attached dual occupancies (duplexes sharing a common wall) are permitted with development consent or a planning permit.

 Key requirements typically include: